ghl3/Jest/doc/intro.md

 ## Variables

-Variables are declared using the "val" keyword, an equals sign, and an expression:
+Global variables are declared using the "val" keyword, an equals sign, and an expression:

     val x = 10;
     val y = x*x;

 Variable declaration statements must terminate with a semi-colon.
 Variable names may not be re-used (currently the language implementation allows this, but future iterations will remove this, so programs should not depend on it as a property).

+## Scope

+Scoped variables in Jest are created the "let" keyword to form a let expression:

+    let (val x = 10) {
+        x+5;
+    }

+Let expressions are indeed expressions and they evaluate to the value of the final line of their body.
+A variable declared in the heading of a let expression will be scoped and will exist only in the body of the let block.
+A variable declared in the head will shadow any existing variables declared outside of the let expression.
+One can declare multiple variables in the header of a let expression:

+    val x = 100;

+    val res = let (val x = 10; val y = 20) {
+        x + y;
+    }

+    println(res);

+    // Prints "30", not "120"

 ## Strings